liferay-design/liferay.design/src/markdown/handbook/tools/jira/overview.md

 publish: true
 ---

-## 1. Issue Types Overview
+## Issues

 Issue types exist to distinguish different types of work and help to identify, categorize, and report on each team’s work across Jira.
 This way tey can help organize and build more structure into the working process of each design team.

 Multiple issue types help you search and sort the work your team takes on, track the progress of specific types of work, even estimate how well your team responds to problems or how fast they complete larger work initiatives.